boxen/boxen/README.md

 # Boxen

-Manage development boxes with love (and Puppet).
+Manage Mac development boxes with love (and Puppet).

 ## Contributing